lbastigk/Nebulite/README.md

 **Example procedure for a new GlobalSpaceTree feature:**

 1. **Create expansion file:** `GTE_MyFeature.{h,cpp}`
-2. **Inherit from wrapper:** Create class inheriting from `Nebulite::FuncTreeExpansion::Wrapper<ContainerClass, MyFeatureClass>`
+2. **Inherit from wrapper:** Create class inheriting from `Nebulite::FuncTreeExpansion::Wrapper<DomainClass, MyFeatureClass>`
 3. **Implement command methods:** Functions with `ERROR_TYPE (int argc, char* argv[])` signature
 4. **setupBindings():** Register your commands with the function tree
 5. **Add to GlobalSpaceTree:** Include in `include/GlobalSpaceTree.h` and initialize in constructor
-6. **Command line Variables** are more difficult to implement, as they require the full container definition.
+6. **Command line Variables** are more difficult to implement, as they require the full domain definition.
 Bind them in `GlobalSpaceTree.cpp`

 ---------------------------------------------------